Nicholaus Contreraz

-Nicholaus Contreraz (January 15, 1982 – March 2, 1998) was an American 16-year-old from Sacramento, California, who was murdered while attending the Arizona Boys Ranch in 1998.
+Nicholaus Contreraz (January 15, 1982 – March 2, 1998) was an American 16-year-old from Sacramento, California, who was tortured and murdered while attending the Arizona Boys Ranch in 1998.
 Contreraz had been incarcerated at the residential school's branch in Oracle, Arizona, where he was subject to severe physical abuse and willful neglect at the hands of staff members until dying from cardiac arrest.

 Contreraz's death made national news in the United States, and while the staff escaped legal punishment due to technicalities, it highlighted systemic abuse at the Arizona Boys Ranch, and increased the criticism of private prisons.

 Background

 Nick Contreraz's problems, according to his family, may have started with the death of his father, who was killed in a drive-by shooting that Nick witnessed.
 He ended up being removed from home and placed in foster care.
 He was then placed in his uncle's custody.
 On the day he died, he told staff members at the Boys Ranch that he had been sexually abused by a family member.
 He had stolen a car and then failed in rehab programs in Sacramento, and thus ended up at the ranch in the Arizona desert, which is the "last resort" before the California Division of Juvenile Justice.

 The Arizona Boys Ranch was a privately-run boot camp-styled residential school system in Arizona for at-risk youth, including juvenile delinquents, and had historically enjoyed the support of prominent politicians.
-The schools received funding from the state of California, where law prohibits staff in its juvenile institutions to physically restrain their wards, whereas the neighboring state of Arizona does not.
+The schools received funding from the state of California, where the law prohibits staff in its juvenile institutions to physically restrain their wards, whereas the neighboring state of Arizona does not.
 Contreraz had been optimistic about attending and was supposedly going to be able to earn high school credit while there.